-Experts recommend that your child's visits to a dentist start within 6 months after the first teeth appear or at 12 months of age.
+Experts recommend that your child's visits to a dentist start within 6 months after the first teeth appear or at 12 months of age, whichever comes first.
 If your baby has dental problems caused by injury, disease, or a developmental problem, see your pediatric dentist right away.

 Frequently Asked Questions

 Health Tools help you make wise health decisions or take action to improve your health.